frankieali/open-legend-compendium/source/Open Legend/Core Rules/banes/README.md

 ```

 ## Notes
-*  Keys with `#` or `(#)` are placeholders for Power Level number, Tier number, or for simple incremention
+\n*  Keys with `#` or `(#)` are placeholders for Power Level number, Tier number, or for simple incremention
-*  `Fatigued` seems like a one-off case where there's one power level and the effects escalate with each application of the bane.
+\n*  `Fatigued` seems like a one-off case where there's one power level and the effects escalate with each application of the bane.
 For this type of mechanic, the tiers are considered `compoundingEffect`